Azure/autorest.az/doc/02-customizations.md

 NOTE: For json it may be needed to suppress Python SDK flattening.
 This will require additional directive applied before Python SDK is generated.

+# Customize library

+*azure.cli.core* is used as default library.
+Use following configuration in readme.az.md to replace it with your own cli core library:

+    cli-core-lib: <your own cli core library>